 We recommend using the American Express Platinum card only for airfare purchases.
 Using it for other purchases will net you less of a return than other American Express cards like the EveryDay and EveryDay Preferred which earn bonuses on select categories.

-As with many American Express cards, the limited time offer can vary quite a bit.
+As with many American Express cards, the standard offer can vary quite a bit.
 Some consumers have been targeted for the 100,000-point bonus via the Card Match tool or occasionally via mail.
-However, the most common sign-up bonus for the Amex Platinum is 60,000 Membership Rewards points after $5,000 spend in the first 3 months.
+However, the most common offer for the Amex Platinum is 60,000 Membership Rewards points after $5,000 spend in the first 3 months.

 These points can be incredibly valuable if you know how to use them.
 Here is what each member of the 10xTravel team would do with them.

 Transfers Membership Rewards Points To Airline Partners